E-xyza/zigler/guides/2-collections.md

 ```

 Conversely, for u8 array-like datatypes, selecting `.output = .list` will
-result in outputting a charlist.
+result in outputting a list.

 You can also automatically marshal as binary by using
 [nif options](4-nif_options.html#binary-output)